Skip to main content Skip to sitemap

 What is West Nile virus?

 West Nile virus (WNv) is an arbovirus (a virus that is transmitted by arthropods – a group which includes insects).
 WNv is transmitted to people by infected mosquitoes.
-About one in fine people who are infected develop a fever with other symptoms such as headache, body aches, joint pains, vomiting, diarrhea, or rash.
+About one in five people who are infected develop a fever with other symptoms such as headache, body aches, joint pains, vomiting, diarrhea, or rash.
 Most people with febrile illness recover completely, but fatigue and weakness can last for weeks or months.
 However, the elderly and those with certain chronic medical problems, including problems with their immune systems, can experience more intense illness.

 Early symptoms of WNv can include fever, muscle weakness, stiff neck, confusion, severe headache, sudden sensitivity to light, tremors, numbness, or vision loss.
 About one in 150 people who are infected develop a severe illness affecting the central nervous system, such as encephalitis (inflammation of the brain) or meningitis (inflammation of the membranes that surround the brain and spinal cord).
 If individuals believe they are experiencing early symptoms of WNv, they are encouraged to contact their health care provider.